Mashhad Razavi Khorasan, Iran Travel Guide

 Gaz (Persian nougat), Sohan (saffron toffee), Halva, Faloodeh Yazdi (frozen noodles), Pashmak (cotton candy), Saffron Gelato (Bastani Sonnati).

-Luxury hotels host fine dining restaurants.
+Luxury hotels host upscale restaurants.
 "Maidat-e Razavi" within the Shrine complex offers high-quality food (not strictly fine dining but distinguished).

-Numerous options city-wide, including customary Persian cuisine, kebabs, and some international dishes.
+Numerous options city-wide, including customary Persian cuisine, kebabs, and a few international dishes.

 Abundant options around Imam Reza Shrine, local bazaars, and neighborhood streets.

-Some hotels and modern certain places may have Italian, fast food (pizza, burgers), or other not many international choices.
+Some hotels and modern certain places may have Italian, fast-casual dining (pizza, burgers), or other not many international choices.

 Expect Persian cuisine as the main offering.